fastice/GrIMPNotebooks/README.md

 This notebook can also setup the login authentication for *QGIS* for remotely viewing the products at NSIDC.

+## Flowlines.ipynb

+This notebook demonstrates how Greenland Ice Mapping Project can be remotely accessed to create plots along flowlines from Felikson et al., 2020, which are archived on Zenodo.
+The copies of the shapefiles included in this repository were downloaded in late January 2022.

+It allows generation of flowline and time series plots for any of the glaciers in the Felikson shape files (essentially all major glaciers).

 ## GIMPSubsetterNotebook.ipynb

 This notebook allows users to download subsets of [GIMP](https://nsidc.org/data/measures/gimp) image ([NSIDC-0723](https://nsidc.org/data/nsidc-0723)) and velocity ([NSIDC-481](https://nsidc.org/data/nsidc-0481), [0725](https://nsidc.org/data/nsidc-0725), [0727](https://nsidc.org/data/nsidc-0727), [0731](https://nsidc.org/data/nsidc-0731), and [0766](https://nsidc.org/data/nsidc-0766)) data.
 This process allows relatively small downloads for individual glaciers rather than having to download full Greenland datasets, which can exceed 2TB.